Distinguish Between Tree-Based Machine Learning Models

 AdaBoost and Gradient Boosting: Boosting Techniques

 While Bagging (Bootstrap Aggregating) or Random Forest involves training multiple models independently and simultaneously, Boosting takes a different approach to enhance model accuracy.
-In Boosting, models are created sequentially, with each new model learning from the mistakes of the previous ones.
+In Boosting, we create models sequentially, with each new model learning from the mistakes of the previous ones.

 Boosting Process:

-• The first model is trained on the entire training dataset.
+• The first model is trains on the entire training dataset.

-• The second model is trained on the same dataset but focuses more on the errors made by the first model.
+• The second model is trains on the same dataset but focuses more on the errors made by the first model.

 • This process continues, with each new model learning from the mistakes of the previous ones.